 The reorder point is an important concept not only for inventory optimization but for inventory automation as well.
-Indeed, most ERP and inventory management software associate a reorder point setting to each item in order to deliver some degree of automation for the inventory management.
+Indeed, most ERP and inventory management software associate a reorder point setting to each SKU in order to deliver some degree of automation for the inventory management.

 Quantile estimate of the demand

 A little understood aspect of inventory management is that the reorder point represents a quantile forecast of the demand for an horizon equals to the lead time.
 Indeed, the reorder point represents the inventory quantity that, with a confidence of τ% (the desired service level), will not be surpassed by the demand.
 If the demand goes above this threshold, an event that occurs only with a 1-τ frequency, then a stock-out is hit.

 Native vs Extrapolated quantiles

 Quantile forecasting model are complicated to write.
 As a result, most forecasting software only delivers mean forecasts.
 Yet, as outlined here above, the reorder points are fundamentally quantile demand forecasts.
 Hence, the most popular work-around for the lack of native quantile models consists of extrapolating mean forecasts as quantile forecasts.

 The extrapolation is typically based on the assumption that the forecast error follows a normal distribution.
 Our guide about safety stocks describes in detail how a plain mean forecast can be extrapolated into a quantile forecast.
 In practice however, the assumption that the error is normally distributed is weak.
 Indeed, the normal distribution: